 When you transfer funds to your online account, they are held in a segregated Barclays client bank account, protected by the same regulations that apply to lawyers or accountants who hold client money for the execution of financial transactions.
+Your funds are held in this account until such a time as you lend to a business and we transfer the funds to the business.
 You may access your available funds at any time by clicking the ‘withdraw’ tab on your dashboard.
 Your funds will normally clear with your bank account within a few hours, but may take up to two working days.

 Your Dashboard shows you an average Gross Return, which is the average rate at which you are lending across all loans, as well as a Net Return Calculation which is a calculation of the interest/capital employed for each period.

-Your bids are recorded on the Dashboard.
+Your bids are recorded on your Dashboard.
 A breakdown is available under the My Bids tab at the bottom of the Dashboard page.
 Once a bid has been made, it is binding.
 Should the borrower reject the loan offer, your bid will be cancelled and returned to your Available Balance.
-Bids become capital employed once bids are accepted or when micro loans are purchased.
+Bids become capital employed once bids are accepted or when microloans are purchased.
 These can be held until the loan matures, or you can list them for sale on the Secondary Marketplace.